unstoppabledomains/dev-docs/identity/overview/humanity-check.md

 ## Considerations

-The Login with Unstoppable Humanity Check feature assumes the following:
+The Unstoppable Login Humanity Check feature assumes the following:

 - Users must have a UD-minted domain inside their wallet either on Polygon or Ethereum.